VandalByte/darkmatter-grub2-theme/README.md

 ```shell
 sudo grub2-mkconfig -o /etc/grub2.cfg
 ```
-Now the theme should be successfully installed, enjoy !!
+Now the theme should be installed successfully, enjoy !!

 > **( NOTE )** *To request the theme for any specific linux distro of your liking open an issue with `feature request` label and let me know guys 😉*